 Ahmad Yousef Ahmad Alhassan Al Simreen, 38, UAE national, is the current Head of Finance at DPWorld Asia Pacific, Hong Kong.
 He has extensive experience in financial planning, treasury, project finance, corporate transformation and strategy covering various sectors such as real estate, banking, logistics and healthcare.
 Mr. Alhassan was the former Chief Financial Officer of Dubai Healthcare City from 2016 to 2017, Deputy Finance Director of DPWorld London Gateway from 2013 to 2016 and Assistant Group Treasurer of DPWorld Dubai from 2010 to 2013.
-He obtained his degree in Business Administration from American University, Kogod School of Business in Washington, USA in 2001, MBA from Marymount University in Virginia, USA in 2003 and a graduate of the Dubai World Leaders' Programme from Wharton held in Singapore, Hong Kong and USA.
+He

-7 The composition of the current Nomination Committee is as follows: Rashed Ali Hassan Abdulla (Chairman), Eusebio H. Tanco, Felino A. Palafox, Jr., Artemio V. Panganiban (Members).
+&lt;sup>8 The composition of the current Nomination Committee is as follows: Rashed Ali Hassan Abdulla (Chairman), Eusebio H. Tanco, Felino A. Palafox, Jr., Artemio V. Panganiban (Members).
 Effective April 1, 2018, Mr. Abdulla will be replaced by Mr. Andrew R. Hoad as Chairman of the Committee and Mr. Ahmad Yousef Ahmad Alhassan Al Simreen will become a member, replacing Mr. Kwok Leung Law.

-8 The first six (6) nominees for regular director receiving the highest number of votes and the first two (2) nominees for independent director receiving the highest number of votes shall be deemed elected.
+&lt;sup>9 The first six (6) nominees for regular director receiving the highest number of votes and the first two (2) nominees for independent director receiving the highest number of votes shall be deemed elected.

-9 Stockholder Eusebio Tanco nominated Atty.
+Stockholder Eusebio Tanco nominated Atty.
 Teodoro L. Locsin Jr. Atty.
 Locsin is not related to the stockholder who nominated him.

-10 Stockholder ATI Holdings, Inc. nominated Chief Justice Artemio Panganiban (retired).
+&lt;sup>11 Stockholder ATI Holdings, Inc. nominated Chief Justice Artemio Panganiban (retired).
 Chief Justice Panganiban is not related to the stockholder who nominated him.

-11 Atty.
+&lt;sup>12 Atty.
 Teodoro L. Locsin, Jr. was appointed as Philippine Representative to the United Nations, New York.